Mega-Fi/megafi-docs/landing/docs/reference/glossary.md

 **Liquidity Provider (LP)**: User who deposits tokens into pools to enable trading.

-**Liquidity Zone**: Price range where liquidity is concentrated.
+**Tick**: Price range where liquidity is concentrated.
 Called "range" on other protocols.

 **LP NFT**: Non-fungible token representing liquidity position.
 Unique to each position.